Chart Color Schemes

 Maryland features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.0% of all households, including 36.8% couples with children, 26.5% couples without children, and 14.7% single parent families.
-Non-family households constitute the remaining 21.0%, with lone person households at 17.8% and group households comprising 3.2%.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 21.0%, with lone person households at 17.8% and group households comprising 3.2%.
+The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households